MSRConnections/Azure-training-course/Content/BigData/Hadoop and Spark on Linux HOL/Hadoop and Spark on Linux HOL.md

 This exercise walks you through the steps required to start up and use an HDInsight cluster on Linux.
 Once the cluster is provisioned and running, you will use [Apache Hive](https://cwiki.apache.org/confluence/display/Hive?src=sidebar) to query a set of sample data supplied with the default Hadoop installation.

-The goal here is to demonstrate the basic steps required to set up an HDInsight cluster so you will have no need for advanced configuration options.
+The goal is to demonstrate the basic steps required to set up an HDInsight cluster so you will have no need for advanced configuration options.
 If you have prior experience with Hadoop and want to learn more about advanced configuration options, you can read about them at [Provision Hadoop clusters in HDInsight.](https://azure.microsoft.com/en-us/documentation/articles/hdinsight-provision-clusters/).

 For simplicity, this exercise will use password access when using Secure Shell (SSH) to the Linux cluster.
 In the real world, you will probably want to use SSH keys for access.
 For Linux, Unix, and OS X users, the [documentation](https://azure.microsoft.com/en-us/documentation/articles/hdinsight-hadoop-linux-use-ssh-unix/) shows you how to set them up.
 For Windows users, consult the documentation [here](https://azure.microsoft.com/en-us/documentation/articles/hdinsight-hadoop-linux-use-ssh-windows/).